Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 Putting Together the Shaker Doors

 Attach the short sides.
 I had 1/4 inch scrap piece of plywood I put under the panel to raise it up so that it would be even with the 1x3s.
-I used wood glue plus the screws.
+I used wood glue plus the screws to build the kreg jig cabinet doors.

 Once the short sides were on I measured each side separately to get the long side as close to the exact size as possible.
 Drill pilot holes in the short 1x3s (make sure to change the Kreg jig setting according to Ana’s plans!)